-We are very proud of our curriculum at Woodville C.E.
-Junior school.
-We deliver exciting lessons that, when appropriate are linked to a half termly project or theme.
+We made the decision that when appropriate content is linked to a half termly project or theme.
 The long term plan and termly 'Spotlight on the Curriculum' documents show how we use these projects to teach the majority of the National Curriculum subjects.

 We aim, through our broad and balanced curriculum, to develop a strong sense of purpose in learning and PERSEVERANCE to help them now and in the future.
 We believe in creating lasting memories for our pupils that allows them to experience the value of JOY, CREATIVITY and individuality.
 We encourage all pupils to discover their own interests and confidence through asking questions and developing their full potential.
 We explore our understanding of the world and make sure that everyone sees the links between what we do in school and how it impacts the wider world.
 Through our RESPECT for each other we enable the children to develop their COURAGE to do what is right.